camptocamp/c2cgeoportal/doc/developer/server_side.rst

 ~~~~~~~~~~~~

 .. image:: database.png
-.. source file is database.dia
+.. source file is database.dia.
-   export to database.eps
-   than run « convert -density 150 database.eps database.png » to have a good quality png file
+   export from DIA using the type "PNG (anti-crénelé) (*.png)", set the width to 1000px.

 ``TreeItem`` and ``TreeGroup`` are abstract (can't be create) class used to create the tree.